JuliaPCL/PCL.jl/README.md

 The package is re-organized into https://github.com/JuliaPCL to simplify development and minimize dependencies.
 Note that PCL packages are **much work in progress** and there's almost no docs.
 Please file an issue if you have any trouble or request for docs, etc. Currently only tested on OSX.

+## Package organization

+- JuliaPCL Package organization follows PCL module organization (see http://docs.pointclouds.org/trunk/modules.html).
+You can use any of them: e.g. `using PCLCommon, PCLIO, PCLVisualization` instead of `using PCL` (this is quite slow since it compiles all the PCL packages).
+- A special package [LibPCL.jl](https://github.com/JuliaPCL/LibPCL.jl) handles binary dependency management and used by *every* PCL packages.

 ## Requirement

 - Julia (master) with [Keno/Cxx.jl](https://github.com/Keno/Cxx.jl)